 The Inquiry held its first public hearings from 9 September 2024, with further public hearings in November 2024.
 Those hearings included opening statements to the Inquiry and impact evidence where the Chair heard from people directly affected by the issues under investigation.

-The Inquiry’s next public hearings will take place from 28 April to 15 May 2025.
+The Inquiry’s next public hearings will take place from Monday 7 July to Thursday 24 July.
 The hearings will be held in public in London and will be live streamed.
 It will therefore be possible to watch the hearings either in person or remotely.
-Further details can be found here.
+Further details can be found on the logistical information page.

 The Inquiry’s hearings for 2025 and 2026 will be held at Arundel House, near Temple Underground Station in London.